 This section of the 7.0 Discipline Priest guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
-The author of this guide is Jak or AutomaticJak, Priest Healer for Incarnate on US-Ner'zhul.
+The author of this guide is Jak or AutomaticJak, Priest Healer for Vision on US-Kel'thuzad.
 He's been raiding in WoW for almost 6 years straight with his most recent accomplishments of finishing Mythic Nighthold US - 15, World 69th.

 Updated for the latest patch.

 - I view this talent primarily as training wheels for when you first experience the shock of not being able to